Miaababikir/Miaababikir-Blog/source/_posts/a-recap-of-2019.md

 ## 📈 Self development and productivity

-In this year I had a lot of burnout and depressing moments that stick with me for months.
+This year I had a lot of burnout and depressing moments that stick with me for months.
 For months I never accomplished anything.
 I am not trying to stop these burnout gabs but I have to make it not taking a lot of time from me.

 Some of the things that helped me along the way is committing to the GYM and taking some time off (Not long time) from projects and learning and just doing anything that not related.